Agricultural Literacy Curriculum Matrix

 - Prepare a mixture of watered-down glue (about two parts water to one part glue).
 The mixture can be sealed in a jar to use again.
 Place some of the diluted glue in containers for adding soil to make the soil paints, and some in separate containers to keep plain for applying the toilet paper strips.
 Note: You may wish to do this step prior to class to save time.

-- Provide each student with a single piece of 8.5" x 11" construction paper (light gray works best), three strips of toilet paper, a paint brush, and access to a container of the diluted glue.
+- Provide each student with a single piece of 8.5" x 11" construction paper (light gray or white works best), three strips of toilet paper, a paint brush, and access to a container of the diluted glue.

 - Ask students to initial or write their names on the back of the paper.